STONE ARTEFACTS FROM BRONZE AGE CONTEXTS LITTLEDEAN WATER SHRINE

 This broken fragment of coloured sandstone has an inscribed image which may represent an owl face with eyes and beak.
 It came from a similar context to BA.1

 This smoothed sandstone fragment with orb and rays is probably a depiction of the sun and may be an early representation of images which evolved to become wheel symbols of the sun which became popular in the Celtic Iron Age.
+It may have been a ‘die’ for gold working in the Bronze Age where very fine gold foil was created by hammering out an ingot and impressing into the die, creating a small gold solar disc (Cahill, M. A Stone to Die For – Irish Bronze Age gold work)

 This interesting artefact was identified by local historian and archaeologist Gordon McDonald from the Blakeney Local History Society as an early sundial with parallels in Egypt.
 Placed on the ground with a stick in the hole produces a 3 hour period of time as the sun shadow passes from one side to the other.
 He suggests it may therefore represent a work period.
 The rays support the connection with the sun.